oxisto/okr2go/README.md

 ## Launch

-Just launch `okr2go` directly.
+Just launch the `okr2go` executable from the `bin` folder of your system, i.e. `bin/darwin-amd64`.
 A browser window with the web ui should open automatically.